nycmeshnet/docs/content/hardware/config.md

 9. Wait about one minute for the router to reboot.
 You will see the computer LED flashing on the router when it is ready.
 Refresh your browser to reenter the GUI.
 If the firmware update was successful, you will see the current firmware version in very small letters and numbers at the top left of the screen.

-**5. Upload Configuration**
+**4. Upload Configuration**

 1. If you are using a Mac or Linux operating system, go into Terminal, navigate to the folder where you’ve saved the config and enter the following command, replacing “rooftop-ospf-####.rsc” with your file’s name.

   ```
-scp -o StrictHostKeyChecking=no rooftop-ospf-####.rsc admin@192.168.88.1:flash/
+scp -o StrictHostKeyChecking=no rooftop-ospf.rsc admin@192.168.88.1:flash/
   ```

-2. If you are using a Windows operating system, go into Command Prompt, navigate to the folder where you’ve saved the config and enter the following command, replacing “rooftop-ospf-####.rsc” with your file’s name.
+2. If you are using a Windows operating system, go into Command Prompt, navigate to the folder where you’ve saved the config and enter the following command, replacing “rooftop-ospf.rsc” with your file’s name.
 You must have  [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or another SSH client installed for this to work.

   ```
-pscp -scp rooftop-ospf-####.rsc admin@192.168.88.1:flash/
+pscp -scp rooftop-ospf.rsc admin@192.168.88.1:flash/
   ```

 3. If asked “Dangerous Reset anyway?” type in Y and return/enter.